att/gopkgs/README.md

 Gopkgs
 ======

-Gopkgs is a collection of Go (golang) packages (a.k.a. libraries) which support other projects in this github organisation (e.g. Tegu), and that might be useful to other projects.
+Gopkgs is a collection of Go language (golang.org) packages (a.k.a. libraries) which support other projects in this github organisation (e.g. Tegu), and that might be useful to other projects.

-Currently, the pacages included:
+Currently, the packages include:

 ###	arista
 Methods for interfacing with an Arista switch which is configured to use HTTP or HTTPs interface.

 ###	bleater
 A level based logging package.

 ###	chkpt
 Provides an easy mechanism for creating dual-tumbler checkpoint files.

 ###	clike
-Some tools (atoi-ish) that behave in a Clib manner (not aborting if a non-digit is encountered (ato* family) and add some extensions for values with post-fixed units (e.g. 10GiB or 10G).
+Some tools (atoi-ish) that behave in a Clib manner, such as not aborting if a non-digit is encountered (ato* family) and add some extensions for values with post-fixed units (e.g. 10GiB or 10G).

 ###	config
 A configuration file parser which provides for a section based file and allows for inclusion of sub files.

 ###	connman
 A TCP connection manager.

 ###	extcmd
-An external command interface which bundles the results (stdout/stderr) into a managable structure for the caller.
+An external command interface which bundles the results (stdout/stderr) into a manageable structure for the caller.

 ###	ipc
 Interprocess communications support.
-Provies a simple request/response message block and some wrapper functions to easily send a message on a channel.
+Provides a simple request/response message block and some wrapper functions to easily send a message on a channel.
 Also provides a tickler function that can be started and will send messages to a channel at prescribed times.

 ###	jsontools
-Tools which assist with the parsing and streasming json management.
+Tools which assist with the parsing and streaming JSON management.

 ###	ostack
-An interface to Openstack which provides authorisitaion, and general queries making use of Openstack as a data source.
+An interface to OpenStack which provides authorisation, and general queries making use of OpenStack as a data source.

 ###	security
 Support for generating self-signed certificates.

 ###	ssh_broker
 A broker which manages persistent SSH sessions with one or more hosts allowing for the remote execution of commands without the session setup overhead needed if each call were executed via a 'system()' like approach.

 ###	token
 Tokenising functions providing features like tokens with quotes and embedded separators, unique token generation, token counting, etc.